-25. Shark senses

-- So, we've learnt a lot about what makes a shark and how varied they are, but now let's learn about their senses, as sharks have some amazing ones. - SQ: Ask the class to name the five sense that humans have.
+- 27. Shark senses - So, we've learnt a lot about what makes a shark and how varied they are, but now let's learn about their senses, as sharks have some amazing ones. - Explain that sharks have all the same senses we do but they have extra ones.

-26. Sight
+28. Sight

-- Image of a nurse shark eye (not found in the UK). - Large variation in shark eye size, usually linked to life history strategy and how reliant they are on vision for feeding.
-Shark eyes are similar to our eyes in how they work.

-- Shark eyes vary in size and shape depending on the HABITAT and depth they spend most of their time in. - Sharks have eyelids, but they do not close all the way - Some sharks have nictitating membranes, which protect their eyes when they are going after prey. - Sharks without nictitating membranes can roll their eyes back in order to protect them.
+- Image of nurse shark eye (not found in the UK). - Large variation in shark eye size, usually linked to life history strategy and how reliant they are on vision for feeding.
+Shark eyes are similar to our eyes in how they work. - Shark eyes vary in size and shape depending on the HABITAT and depth they spend most of their time in. - Some sharks have nictitating membranes, which protect their eyes when they are going after prey. - Sharks without nictitating membranes can roll their eyes back in order to protect them.

-27. Hearing
+29. Hearing